Year 1950-1999

 When the depression reached the Netherlands this region of the North Sea was having a a high spring tide.
 The sea level rose further by northwesterly winds on the rear side of the cyclone and by the low air pressure associated with the storm centre (see figure above).
 Shortly after midnight between 31 January and 1 February, at 3h24, the highest recorded water level was reached, 4.55 metres above normal water level at Amsterdam.
 Water began to run over the dikes at several places, rapidly eroding deep channels, and extensive areas of the Netherlands were covered by the sea during February 1, 1953.
 In total, 89 dikes were breached, and especially Zuid-Holland, Zeeland and Noord-Brabant were severely hit by the flooding.

 At the following high tide, in the afternoon of 1 February, there was another flood, claiming more lives and destroying more property.
-As many dikes had already been breached the previous night, the sea water now has unhindred access to the lowlying areas behind the dikes and sea walls.
+As many dikes had already been breached the previous night, the sea water now has unhindered access to the lowlying areas behind the dikes and sea walls.

 Officially, 1835 people lost their lives by this flooding.
 Lack of proper warning of the impending flood explains at least part of this high number of casualties, as people generally were unable to prepare for the flood.
 An estimated 30,000 animals drowned, and 47,300 buildings were damaged or destroyed.

-The dyke along the river Hollandse IJssel protected three million people living in the provinces of South and Noord Holland from flooding.
+The dyke along the river Hollandse IJssel protected three million people living in the provinces of South and Nord Holland from flooding.
 The dike was, however, on the brink of collapse, and a gap was rapidly developing.
-A complete collapse of this dike would have endangered the lives of the large population living in thhe area.
+A complete collapse of this dike would have endangered the lives of the large population living in the area.
 As a last resort, the captain of the river barge de Twee Gebroeders (The Two Brothers) navigated his ship into the developing gap in the dike (see photo above).
 The ship actually managed to plug the gap, whereby many lives presumably were saved.

 Also in UK, the North Sea flood of 1953 was one of the most devastating natural disasters ever recorded.
 More than 1,600 km of coastline was damaged, and sea walls were breached, inundating 1,000 km².
 Flooding forced 30,000 people to be evacuated from their homes, and 24,000 properties were seriously damaged.